tradingview/lightweight-charts/website/README.md

 _Note_: API documentation will not be generated unless you have already built the library and its `typings.d.ts` file.

-This command generates static content into the `build` directory and can be served using any static contents hosting service.
+This command generates static content in the `build` directory.

 ## Deployment